MicrosoftDocs/EMDocs/microsoft-365-enterprise/m365ehub.md

                                                 </div>
                                                 <div class="cardText">
                                                     <h3>Find a Microsoft-certified partner</h3>
-                                                    <p>Don't have a Microsoft-certified partner?
-Visit the Partner Center to find a partner in your area.</p>
+                                                    <p>If you don't have a Microsoft account team, you can visit the Partner Center to find a Microsoft-certified partner in your area.</p>
                                                 </div>
                                             </div>
                                         </div>